ssm/ssm-nifi_toolkit/README.md

 This module is under development, and therefore somewhat light on functionality.

-Configuration and repository directories are not managed yet.
-These can be managed outside the module with `file` resources.

 ## Development

 In the Development section, tell other users the ground rules for